verus-lang/verus/source/docs/guide/src/container_bst_type_invariant.md

 the `pub` specifier** from `well_formed`.
 Now not only is the body invisible to the client, even the name is as well.
-After all, our intent is to prevent the client from needing to reason about it, at which point there is no point is exposing it through the public interface at all.
+After all, our intent is to prevent the client from needing to reason about it, at which point there is no reason to expose it through the public interface at all.

 Of course, for this to be possible, we'll need to update the specifications of `TreeMap`'s various `pub` methods.